Texas wildfire that caused hundreds to evacuate largely contained

 "We are hoping that with enough crews today, later today, we will get it contained," said Monte Leggett, police chief in the town of Fritch.

-He said the fire, which started Sunday afternoon about 30 miles northeast of Amarillo and burned about 1,500 acres, was now about 75 percent contained.
+He said the fire, which started Sunday afternoon about 30 miles (50 kms) northeast of Amarillo and burned about 1,500 acres (600 hectares), was now about 75 percent contained.

 There were no reports of injuries or deaths.
 Dozens of people forced from their homes spent the night in a high school gym, he said.